danbev/learning-wasi/notes/wit-bindgen.md

 }
 ```
 A Wasm `world` can be thought of executable that can be run by a wasm runtime
-and describes what it imports from the and what it exports, with the types and
+and describes what it imports and what it exports, with the types and
 interfaces used/exposed.

 With the `component.wit` file we can use a macro from wit-bindgen to generate